 In 1975, Northwestern University Dance Marathon, the philanthropic child of Alpha Tau Omega fraternity and the Associated Student Government, was born on the Northwestern University Evanston campus.
 It was initially called the “Dance to Give Them a Chance” marathon, and it benefited the American Epilepsy Foundation and the Arc.
 Fifteen couples made it through the 52-hour marathon, raising $9,100 at Blomquist Memorial Gymnasium.

 NUDM is now one of the world’s largest collegiate philanthropies!
-Last year, NUDM raised $1,144,515 for Communities In Schools (CIS) of Chicago (a nonprofit organization dedicated to addressing the opportunity gap in education by ensuring that every Chicago Public School (CPS) student graduates high school prepared for success), and the Evanston Community Foundation (which funds a variety of local grants to deserving organizations with the goal of helping Evanston thrive).
+Last year, NUDM raised $1,029,366 for Children’s Home & Aid (a nonprofit organization dedicated to serving Illinois foster youth and families through a child’s time in foster care as well as in their permanent home placement) and the Evanston Community Foundation (which funds a variety of local grants to deserving organizations with the goal of helping Evanston thrive).

 Where We Are Now

 NUDM 2021 is partnering with Compass to Care, an Illinois-based nonprofit organization that supports families who have a child with cancer through assistance that can include funding for airfare, bus fare, car rental, gasoline, lodging, parking fees, taxi fees, tolls, and train fare and even long-distance travel.
 Compass to Care works to eliminate the monetary burden of cancer-related travel costs, remove the stress of planning a trip and traveling with a child who is ill and give hope for their child’s cure from cancer.
 Always remember that #HopeTravels.